John Geoghan: Career

 On February 25, 1981, Geoghan returned to pastoral work at St. Brendan's Parish in Dorchester.
 While there, he allegedly raped and fondled a boy.
-In 1982 the family of seven of Geoghan's victims complained to Bishop Daily that Geoghan had arranged to meet one of his victims at an ice cream shop in Jamaica Plain and was at the time in the company of another boy.
+In 1982, the family of seven of Geoghan's victims complained to Bishop Daily that Geoghan had arranged to meet one of his victims at an ice cream shop in Jamaica Plain and was at the time in the company of another boy.
 On September 18, 1984, Cardinal Bernard Francis Law, the new Archbishop of Boston, removed Geoghan from the parish after complaints that he was molesting children.

 Law assigned Geoghan to St. Julia's Parish in Weston on November 13, 1984.
-He was put in charge of three youth groups, including altar boys.
-On December 7, auxiliary bishop John Michael D'Arcy wrote to Law complaining about Geoghan's assignment to St. Julia's because of his "history of homosexual involvement with young boys".
+Geoghan was put in charge of three youth groups, including altar boys.
+On December 7, Auxiliary Bishop John Michael D'Arcy wrote to Law complaining about Geoghan's assignment to St. Julia's because of Geoghan's "history of homosexual involvement with young boys".
 That same month, Mullins wrote that Geoghan had "fully recovered", and Brennan stated that there was no need for restrictions on his work as a priest.

-In 1986 new allegations of sexual abuse were made against Geoghan.
-From April 3–12, 1989, he was treated at the Saint Luke Institute in Silver Spring, Maryland, where he was diagnosed with homosexual pedophilia.
+In 1986, new allegations of sexual abuse were made against Geoghan.
+From April 3 to 12, 1989, he was treated at Saint Luke Institute in Silver Spring, Maryland, where he was diagnosed with homosexual pedophilia.
 On April 28, 1989, auxiliary bishop Robert Joseph Banks ordered Geoghan to leave the ministry.
-Instead, Geoghan was placed on sick leave on May 24 and, between August 10 to November 4, was treated at The Institute of Living in Hartford, Connecticut.
+Instead, Geoghan was placed on sick leave on May 24 and from August 10 to November 4 was treated at the Institute of Living in Hartford, Connecticut.
 Upon his release, Geoghan was described as "moderately improved".
 Institute officials recommended that he return to assignment.
 Banks was concerned about the conclusions of the institute's discharge summary.
-On December 13, the institute sent Banks a letter explaining the discharge summary, stating that, "The probability he [Geoghan] would act out again is quite low.
+On December 13, the institute sent Banks a letter explaining the discharge summary, stating that "The probability he [Geoghan] would act out again is quite low.
 However, we could not guarantee that it would not re-occur."
 Psychiatrists concluded that Geoghan had "atypical pedophilia in remission" and a "mixed personality disorder with obsessive-compulsive, histrionic and narcissistic features" but decided he could be safely reassigned.

-On November 28, 1990, Banks recommended that Geoghan return to the parish, but left the decision up to Cardinal Law and another bishop.
-On October 23, 1991, the church received a complaint about Geoghan "proselytizing" with a boy at a pool.
+On November 28, 1990, Banks recommended that Geoghan return to the parish but left the decision up to Cardinal Law and another bishop.
+On October 23, 1991, the church received a complaint about Geoghan's "proselytizing" with a boy at a pool.